IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

-The sorting is done by the function [insert_argsort_nb](/api/utils/array_/#vectorbtpro.utils.array_.insert_argsort_nb), which takes an array with values to sort by and an array of indices, and sorts the indices in-place in the order the values appear in the first array using [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort).
-This sorting algorithm is best suited for smaller arrays and does not require any additional memory space
-- perfect for groups with assets!
+The sorting is done by the function [insert_argsort_nb](/api/utils/array_/#vectorbtpro.utils.array_.insert_argsort_nb), which takes an array with values to sort by and an array of indices, and sorts the indices in-place using [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) in the order the values appear in the first array.
+This sorting algorithm is best suited for smaller arrays and does not require any additional memory space - perfect for groups with assets!

 Let's say we have three assets: one not in position, one in a short position, and one in a long position.
 We want to close all positions in the order such that assets that should be sold are processed first.
 Otherwise, we wouldn't have cash from exiting the long position to close out the short position.
-For this, we will first use [approx_order_value_nb](/api/portfolio/nb/core/#vectorbtpro.portfolio.nb.core.approx_order_value_nb) to approximate order value of each operation:
+For this, we will first use [approx_order_value_nb](/api/portfolio/nb/core/#vectorbtpro.portfolio.nb.core.approx_order_value_nb) to approximate the order value of each operation:

 ```pycon
 >>> position = np.array([0.0, -10.0, 10.0])